-Healthy Cows are Happy Cows
+Healthy Cows are Happy Dairy Cows

-Feeding & Drinking
+Feeding & Drinking Dairy Cattle

 Perhaps not one of the well-known cow facts, but cows can drink as much as 50 gallons of water each day.
-This makes it important for dairy cows to have a clean and accessible water supply.
+This makes it important for cows to have a clean and accessible water supply.

-Dairy Cows Comfort & Housing
+Dairy Cattle Comfort & Housing

 Cows require a lot of time to rest and digest their food.
 Therefore, dairy farmers provide cows with a variety of bedding options.
 Cow fact: they spend up to 12 hours lying down daily.
 Some of the products used include sawdust shavings, sand, shredded recycled tire rubber, dried manure that’s been pressed and sanitized, and some barns even have waterbed-style mattresses.

 The beds and walkways are scraped for manure and flushed with water several times a day.
 Some dairy farms have systems that can sift and separate the water, manure, sand, or other bedding so that the products can be cleaned and recycled for later use.

 Keeping cows cool, especially in the summertime, is important in keeping milk production up.
 Many farmers equip their cow barns with fans and sprinklers or mister systems.
 Tunnel barns are long buildings that have fans at each end to pull air through the barn and out the other end to keep temperatures cool.
 A free-stall barn provides cool shade during the summer and protection from the rain and elements.
 Cows can walk around the barn for exercise, get something to eat or drink, and then lie down in a bed whenever they want.